Discover this architect’s creative brick extension in north London

-Architect James Beazer tells us all about his home's distinctive, award brick extension
+Architect James Beazer tells us all about his home's distinctive brick extension

 Architect James Beazer tells how he created the distinctive brickwork of Twist House – his home’s eccentric extension.